usaid-cs/yesterday-i-learned/random.md

 - The dead skin and stuff you may accumulate between your toes, they call it "toe jam".
 - If you get two tens at blackjack, [don't split them into two separate bets.](https://www.youtube.com/watch?v=vdbhpDkhh9E)
 - Planes are very dry places.
 [Drink 250mL of water every single hour.](https://www.cntraveler.com/story/this-is-how-much-water-you-should-drink-on-a-plane)
 - To be fair, "49,95€" sounds like "forty-nine, ninety-five euro" when you say it out loud. "\$49.95" would be "dollar forty-nine point nine five", which is less similar to "forty-nine ninety-five".
-The [Euro](https://en.wikipedia.org/wiki/Currency_symbol#Usage) is one of the currencies that have the symbol either before or after.
+The [Euro](https://en.wikipedia.org/wiki/Currency_symbol#Usage) is one of the currencies that have the symbol either before or after, while the [Cape Verdean escudo](https://en.wikipedia.org/wiki/Cape_Verdean_escudo) places its symbol in the decimal separator position (i.e., 20$00).
 - If you find soda cans in an airport, congrats!
 [You can make weapons with them!](https://vimeo.com/channels/terminalcornucopia)
 - No such thing as [corinthian leather](https://en.wikipedia.org/wiki/Corinthian_leather).
 Just a term made up by Chrysler advertising.
 - "Hick town" means "redneck town".
 Rednecks themselves all their towns hick towns.
 Example: _"Are y'all gay looking to see how long it takes to get beat up in a hick town?
 NASCAR sucks?'
 'Country and Western is rubbish?'
 Guess what, you're in a hick town man."_